 TestQuality connects to GitHub and provides a UI layer for humans to create, organize, and track test cases.
 Tests live in GitHub as metadata, linked to repos and pull requests.
 A human writes every test.
 A human maintains every test.
 GitHub is the storage layer.

 Autonoma connects to GitHub and reads your actual code.
-The Planner agent analyzes your routes, components, and user flows.
-It generates test cases automatically.
-The Automator agent executes them.
-The Maintainer agent keeps them passing.
+The Planner agent analyzes your routes, components, and user flows and generates test cases automatically.
+The Executor agent runs them against a live preview environment, the Reviewer agent classifies the results, and the Diffs Agent keeps everything current as pull requests land.
 GitHub is the intelligence layer, the source of truth that drives autonomous testing.

 Same integration point.
 Fundamentally different outcomes.